Covid-19 coronavirus: Jacinda Ardern on level 2 plans and latest case numbers

 On the $4 billion health pre-Budget announcement this morning, Ardern said we would never know when the next crisis would be but we needed to ensure we were prepared for it.

-Ardern said the funding would help the health system to "get us through" and provide more care.
+Ardern said the funding would help the health system "get us through" and provide more care.

 The country starts to move to alert level 2 from Thursday with cafes and malls allowed to open.
 Schools can resume from Monday.